 Super Mario 3D Land is a 3D platformer developed for the Nintendo 3DS.
 It's the first portable 3D Mario game, not counting Super Mario 64 DS, which was merely a remake, and marks the return of the popular Tanooki Suit, although its alternate ability--namely turning into a statue--is not available until halfway through the game when you first encounter silver leafs.

 The game was released in November 2011.
-As of April 2012, it has sold 5.84 million copies worldwide.

 In the Nintendo E3 2011 press conference, a trailer for Super Mario 3D Land was shown.
 The gameplay is a combination of of New Super Mario Bros. and Super Mario Galaxy, and will feature many locked camera angles that can result in 2D and isometric gameplay.
 The game will feature Mario without a super mushroom, Super Mario, and the Raccoon suit.
 In 2D Mario fashion, Mario will have to land on a flagpole to end a level.